-- 1/2 cup sliced almonds
+- ½ cup sliced almonds

-- 1 rib celery, chopped
+- 1 rib celery chopped

-- 1 tsp dill, dried
+- 1 teaspoon dill dried

-- 1/2 tsp onion powder
+- ½ teaspoon onion powder

-- 1/2 cup vegan mayo
+- ½ cup vegan mayo

-- 1 tsp yellow mustard
+- 1 teaspoon yellow mustard

-- 1 tsp dijon mustard
+- 1 teaspoon dijon mustard

 - 2 TB lemon juice

-- 1/2 tsp salt and pepper
+- ½ teaspoon salt and pepper

-- While the soy curls are rehydrating make your sauce.
+- While the soy curls are rehydrating, make your sauce.
 Mix everything together until incorporated.
 Once your soy curls are ready, mix them with the sauce.
 This tastes best when it has time to marinate.
-Let it sit covered in the fridge a few hours.
+Let it sit covered in the fridge for a few hours.
 You could add grapes to this if that's your thing.
-Serve on delicious sandwich bread for a good no-cook meal.
+Serve on delicious sandwich bread for an excellent no-cook meal.